isovector/certainty-by-construction/src/book/6-structures.lagda.md

 \end{aligned}
 $$

+As a note on terminology, the `field:_∙_` operator is often called *multiplication*, and `field:ε` is often called the *unit.* These are historical artifacts from the early days, but the usage is widespread and we will continue in that tradition here unless the use would be confusing in context.

 Let's see what happens when we code up all of this structure.
 There are some subtleties here that we don't yet have the experience to appreciate, so we'll sandbox our definition into a "naive" module: